LucaKingu/Bachelors-in-Software-Development-Thesis/README.md

 ## 🧠 Thesis Overview

-This thesis explores the potential of **machine learning in gaming environments**, particularly focusing on:
+This thesis explores the potential use of **machine learning in gaming environments**, particularly focusing on:

 - 🕹️ Non-Player Characters (NPCs)
 - 🧪 Automated game testing